Ilford Depot: History

-Facilities for an engine pit at Ilford Goods Yard were first provided in 1889 by the Great Eastern Railway.
+Facilities for an engine pit at Ilford goods yard were first provided in 1889 by the Great Eastern Railway.
 With burgeoning commuter rail traffic, a three road engine shed was provided next to Ley Street which opened in 1901.
-A fire in May 1909 saw a number of locomotives damaged but repairs were authorised quickly and the structure repaired.
+A fire in May 1909 saw a number of locomotives damaged, but repairs were authorised quickly and the structure repaired.

-In 1903 a triangular junction was built just to the north of this site linking the main line to the Fairlop Loop.
+In 1903, a triangular junction was built just to the north of this site linking the main line to the Fairlop Loop.

 The engine shed became part of the LNER in 1923.
-In 1931 the allocation primarily consisted of N7 0-6-2T locomotives and the site was adjacent to carriage sidings and a coal depot.
+In 1931, the allocation primarily consisted of N7 0-6-2T locomotives and the site was adjacent to carriage sidings and a coal depot.

-Plans were drawn up in the 1930s to electrify the suburban lines from Liverpool Street to Shenfield at 1,500 V DC and late in the decade work was started on implementing this.
+Plans were drawn up in the 1930s to electrify the suburban lines from Liverpool Street to at 1,500 V DC and, later in the decade, implementation commenced.

-Additionally plans were being made to extend the Central Line east from Liverpool Street and take over the Epping branch and Fairlop Loop.
+Additionally, plans were being made to extend the Central Line east from Liverpool Street and take over the Epping branch and Fairlop Loop.

-Ilford was chosen as the location for the new depot and as a result the engine shed and carriage sidings were closed in May 1937.
-The site was cleared and the steel frame of the first shed was erected by June 1940 although it was not until 1949 that it had a roof.
+Ilford was chosen as the location for the new depot and, as a result, the engine shed and carriage sidings were closed in May 1937.
+The site was cleared and the steel frame of the first shed was erected by June 1940, although it was not until 1949 that it had a roof.